Nick-Errington/CloudFormation-EC2-Instance-Stack-Deployment/README.md

 ## Screenshots

-For visual guidance, you can find screenshots of the project in the "screenshots" directory.
+For visual guidance, you can find screenshots of the project [here](screenshots/).

 ## Prerequisites